-Thank you for your interest in Community Television on Cable 14.
-This community channel is focused on our local region and its people, issues, arts and culture.
+Thank you for your interest in Community Television here on Cable 14.
+This community channel is focused on our local region's people, issues, arts and culture.
 We are pleased to accept completed shows and new show ideas that reflect the local viewpoints, activities and diverse voices within our community.

+Please Note:

-Please Note: Cable 14 is a free service provided by Cogeco and Rogers.
-Cable 14 does not purchase television programming.
-There is no charge to you or your group to produce any local television or to televise your event.
+- Cable 14 is a community television service that can be accessed by Cogeco and Rogers subscribers. - Cable 14 does not purchase any television programming or pay license fees.

-Cable 14 is available to you as a broadcast and online distribution medium as well as a partner in the production.
-We can provide you with various resources to help facilitate your production as well as provide a platform via linear broadcast and online for your message.
+Cable 14 is being made available to you as a broadcaster, an online distribution medium and as a partner to help in your production.
+We can provide you with various resources to help facilitate your production.
+Cable 14 platform can also be used as a broadcast and online platform to reach our local community.

-Please note that if you're proposing coverage of an event, we need sufficient notice to evaluate, technically plan for and promote the event coverage.
+Please note that if you're proposing coverage of an event, we need sufficient notice in order to properly evaluate, promote and technically plan for the coverage of your event.